-• Utilize low profile rooftop equipment and locate it to the center and rear of buildings, out of view from public roads.
-When equipment cannot be placed out of view, architectural screening shall be required that is equal to or between one (1) and two (2) feet greater in height than the equipment to be screened.

-- Rooftop equipment shall be screened with sloped roof lines, parapet walls and/or other architectural features when such equipment cannot be physically placed out of view from public roads, building entry areas, and neighborhood properties.
+- Utilize low profile rooftop equipment and locate it to the center and rear of buildings, out of view from public roads.
+When equipment cannot be placed out of view, architectural screening shall be required that is equal to or between one (1) and two (2) feet greater in height than the equipment to be screened. - Rooftop equipment shall be screened with sloped roof lines, parapet walls and/ or other architectural features when such equipment cannot be physically placed out of view from public roads, building entry areas, and neighborhood properties.
 These architectural features shall be designed to appear as part of the overall building design-repeating building forms, materials, and colors.
-Special consideration shall be given to appropriate and effective screening features when rooftops can be viewed from above by neighboring properties. - Although architectural screening is required for all rooftop mounted equipment, care should be given to the placement and grouping of such equipment so as to minimize the amount of screen required. - The DRB shall require all rooftop equipment be painted the same color when it can be proven to the DRB that the requirements for location and/or screening are physically impossible or will result in unnecessary hardship.
+Special consideration shall be given to appropriate and effective screening features when rooftops can be viewed from above by neighboring properties. - Although architectural screening is required for all rooftop mounted equipment, care should be given to the placement and grouping of such equipment so as to minimize the amount of screen required.

+- The DRB shall require all rooftop equipment be painted the same color when it can be proven to the DRB that the requirements for location and/or screening are physically impossible or will result in unnecessary hardship.
 The color shall be approved by the DRB. - Roofs may be sloped or flat.
 Acceptable materials include membrane ballast, EPDM, metal (non-reflective only), TPO, green/planted and others.
-Roofscapes shall be organized and clean.
+Roofscapes shall be organized and clean. - Where topographic constraints limit the effectiveness or practicality of screening exterior or rooftop elements, including mechanical units and loading docks, the developer shall make reasonable efforts to coordinate landscaping screening with adjacent property owners as an alternate to rooftop screening of mechanical equipment.

-Accessory Structures (Service/Storage)
+Accessory Structures (Service/Storage) INTENT:

 Service/storage areas (service storage areas, loading areas, refuse containers, and all ground-mounted service equipment, chillers, condensing units, transformers, trash collection equipment, etc.) shall be located and/or screened so they are safe and not visible from building entry areas, roadways, and neighboring properties.
-Service/storage accessory structures shall be integrated with the overall building and parcel design.
+Service/storage accessory structures shall be located / screened so they are safe and not visible from adjacent properties / right of ways.

 - Locate service/storage areas, loading, and refuse containers within the buildings.
-When such functions cannot be housed within the building, they shall be located where they are least visible from adjacent properties, building entry areas (both on-site and from neighboring buildings), and from roadways. - All accessory structures shall be screened.
+When such functions cannot be housed within the building, they shall be located where they are least visible from adjacent properties, building entry areas (both onsite and from neighboring buildings), or from roadways. - All accessory structures shall be screened.
 Materials typically used for screening include earth mounding, plantings, walls, and fences-used individually or in some combination.
 To be effective, the height shall be sized to screen the accessory structure or items being stored, but at a minimum, plantings, walls, and fences shall be at least six (6) feet high.
 Proposed earth mounding shall be evaluated for effective screen height and natural appearance.